-TARGET encourages and aims to increase the representation of underrepresented minorities (Black, Hispanic, Hawaiian/Pacific Islander, Alaska Native/American Indian) and women in the sciences and engineering at the college level and consequently the workforce.
+TARGET encourages and aims to increase the representation of underrepresented minorities (Black, Hispanic/Latino, Hawaiian/Pacific Islander, Alaska Native/American Indian) and women in the sciences and engineering at the college level and consequently the workforce.

 The program’s design combines both work and hands-on experiential learning.
 Each TARGET intern is required to provide evidence of identity and eligibility to work in the U.S.